felixbrucker/miner-monitor/README.md

 ### Prerequisites

-miner-monitor requires nodejs, npm and optionally pm2 to run.
+miner-monitor requires nodejs >= 7.6.0, npm and optionally pm2 to run.

 for now you will need to remove the auth/session authorization in /var/www/f_status.php on all baikal miners you want to add.